-The principal activities of the group are to further progress exploration and resource definition within three contiguous permit areas, Moura, Sambarabougou and Bounsankoba, located in Senegal in order to identify mineral (primarily gold) deposits that meet commercial parameters of grade and tonnage needed for profitable exploitation.
-In addition, the Group, following a scoping study of its Makabingui gold project, is moving to become a gold producer.
+The principal activities of the group are to develop the Makabingui Gold Project which is located within the Sambarabougou permit and to further progress exploration and resource definition within three contiguous permit areas, Moura, Sambarabougou and Bounsankoba, located in Senegal in order to identify mineral (primarily gold) deposits that meet commercial parameters of grade and tonnage needed for profitable exploitation.
+In addition, the Group, following a scoping study and feasibility study of its Makabingui Gold Project is moving to become a gold producer.